isc-projects/kea/doc/sphinx/arm/install.rst

    python packages to be installed in the specified directory.
 This is mostly useful for Debian related distros.
-While most systems store python packages in ${prefix}/usr/lib/pythonX/site-packages, Debian introduced separate directory for packages installed from DEB.
+While most systems store python packages in ${prefix}/usr/lib/pythonX/site-packages, Debian introduced a separate directory for packages installed from DEB.
 Such python packages are expected to be installed in /usr/lib/python3/dist-packages.